 Clearly, MEC is incredibly important to delivering on 5G standards–so much so that the specifications for 5G have built-in support for MEC.
 Furthermore, these standards were designed to enable more interconnected devices than ever before.
 In fact, a new feature of the latest 3GPP release is “sidelinking,” where 5G-connected vehicles can communicate directly with each other rather than going through a base station.
 Although this was developed for V2X, it could theoretically connect any kind of 5G devices to each other, enabling industrial mMTC use cases like factory robots.
 In order to facilitate this kind of interconnection, applications and devices will need to be designed with interoperability in mind.

-Azion is helping to facilitate 5G deployment by helping service providers implement MEC and providing a flexible platform for developers to build, scale, and run edge-native applications.
+Azion facilitates 5G deployment by making it easy to build out edge infrastructure and providing a flexible platform for developers to build, scale, and run edge-native applications.
+With Edge Orchestrator, our customers can deploy and manage third-party Network Function Virtualization (NFVs) to their edge locations.
+Edge Orchestrator executes on most network architectures and device types, and can be deployed manually or with zero-touch provisioning.
+This allows companies to easily deploy and configure edge resources and connect to 5G networks.
 In addition, our core technology, Azion Cells, is designed to be as interoperable as possible, allowing for edge-native applications that can be deployed on any hardware, on any infrastructure, and in any language.
 In our next blog post, we’ll take a look at the building blocks of edge computing through a discussion of serverless vs. container-based architectures and further discuss Azion Cells in that context.